Campaign of the Month: May 2016

 Tranmus the Tall is the lead arcanist in this small but powerful faction within the Collegium.
 He and his scholars study the arcane histories and make annual visits to the Great Library at Bemmea to unearth secrets from the ancient strongholds of Bemmea and Vael Turog.
 Although some of the work of THE EXILES is specialist and secretive, they are also respected due to their contributions to the college as a whole by the application of the ancient bloodline powers to the current fields of study within the college.

-This is a small three storey building near to the The Wheatsheaf Tavern in Lower Zobeck where the player characters currently reside.
+This is a small three storey building near to The Wheatsheaf Tavern in Lower Zobeck where Schmidt Happens currently reside.
 It consists of a common room and kitchen/ablution area on the ground floor, three tiny rooms on each of the first and second floors and an attic above with one small window facing the street that could be used as a store or spare room.
 All bedrooms have small windows, four facing front and two backward facing.
 There is a fireplace in the common room and two sturdy doors, one facing the street with a superior lock and one facing the stinking backlane, with two strong bolts on the inside.

 The landlord is Optimus Primeval, a stonemason with reputed links to The Cloven Nine and who has several lodgings throughout the city and himself lives in the Market District of Zobeck.
 The monthly rent on the apartment is 50 GP, payable to the Landlord of the Wheatsheaf Tavern at the beginning of every month.